openstack-archive/solar/docs/events.md

 ---------------------------------------------------
 Resolve cycles on a execution level

-Lets say we have 5 objects, which forms 2 pathes
+We have 5 objects, which forms 2 pathes
 - keystone-config -> keystone-service -> haproxy-sevice
 - glance-config -> glance-service -> haproxy-service